 What is it?

-• Hyperadrenocorticism is the name given to the condition in which there is an overproduction of cortisol or other glucocorticoid hormones
+• Hyperadrenocorticism, otherwise known as Cushings Disease, is the condition in which there is an overproduction of cortisol or other glucocorticoid hormones.

 What causes it?